 Technology is evolving

 So who can expect to need revision surgery?
-Based on many large studies of different joint implants, it’s generally thought that around 90 percent of modern total knee replacements still function well 10 or 15 years later.
+Based on many large studies of different joint implants, it’s generally thought that around 90% of modern total knee replacements still function well 10 or 15 years later.
 That number might be slightly higher for total hip replacements.

 But today’s replacements might last longer than those numbers suggest, since the world of orthopedic implants is evolving at a quick pace.